 Somewhere in a strawberry farm in Florida, operations of a robot that can detect ripe berries, pick, and pack them are in a trial stage.
 It works faster than human hands, with more precision and, obviously, without getting tired.

 Several factors are driving this adoption of agriculture automation.
-Combined with practices such as indoor farming, robots could help improve crop yield in an environment where unpredictable climate is becoming a major concern.
-Shortage of labor is also hurting farmers across the globe.
+Combined with practices such as indoor farming, robots could help improve crop yield in an environment where the unpredictable climate is becoming a major concern.
+The shortage of labor is also hurting farmers across the globe.

 Agriculture is a segment that includes several different kinds of processes.
 This means there are several things robots can do here.
 Here is a look at the five major avenues where autonomous machines are making an impact.